josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 As mentioned, TypeScript has no built in transformation pipeline for .d.ts files.
 Transformers can process the parsed AST and add/delete/modify nodes, but the type information emitted in the .d.ts files is purely from the initial AST, not the transformed AST.
 Thus, if the changes made by transformers are to be reflected in the .d.ts output, this must happen via some other mechanism.

 This leaves option 3 from above (`WriteFileCallback`) as the only point where .d.ts modification is possible.
-We will parse the .d.ts file as it's written and use the indices in the AST to coordinate insertion and deletion operations to fix up the generated types.
+We will parse the .d.ts file as it is written and use the indices in the AST to coordinate insertion and deletion operations to fix up the generated types.

 #### Type checking a template